OliverTUBAF/xymon-fping/README.md

 # xymon-fping
-This serverside fast oder flood ping allows you to monitor more closely whether a system was continuously reachable or had missed some packets.
+This serverside fast/flood ping allows you to monitor more closely whether a system was continuously reachable or had missed some packets.